MicrosoftDocs/query-docs/query-languages/dax/dax-copilot.md

 ### Explain a DAX topic

 Copilot can also explain DAX functions with more detail.
 Let's ask about SUMMARIZECOLUMNS.
-In a new query tab, invoke Copilot, and sent the following request.
+In a new query tab, invoke Copilot, and sent the following request:

 "Explain what SUMMARIZECOLUMNS is for"